 Many accommodations and restaurants in Muonio are open and activities are available.

 - Lapland Safaris Olos office opens in November.
-Summer and autumn season bookings via Levi office.
+Autumn season bookings via Levi office.

 Please check the opening hours directly on the company’s website or social media channels.

 Kolari night trains run 2-3 times a week and from 13.12.2020 every night.
 There are daily flights from Helsinki to Kittilä.

 When holidaymaking in Muonio, please remember the following guidelines: